httptoolkit/httptoolkit-website/src/docs/getting-started/intercepting.md

 _This step assumes you have Chrome installed._

 Let's start by intercepting Chrome.
-Click the 'Fresh Chrome' interception option to launch a new Chrome instance.
+Click the 'Chrome' interception option to launch a new Chrome instance.
 A Chrome window should appear within a few seconds, showing [AmIUsing.httptoolkit.tech](https://AmIUsing.httptoolkit.tech), a test site which you can use to confirm whether your connection is being intercepted:

 ![A Chrome window showing the intercepted AmIUsing page](./fresh-chrome-amiusing.png)